SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/02-plotting.md

 Here, we set the midpoint to 0, which is the minimum of our data (since observed rainfall is never below 0).
 Consequently, the second half of the colorscale extending below 0 is ignored.

 Finally, the function allows to discretize the color scale.
-To this end we need to set the argument `discrete_cs` to `TRUE`.
+To this end the argument `discrete_cs` should be set to `TRUE`.
 We can then control the breaks of the discrete colorscale by one of the arguments `binwidth`, `n.breaks`, or `breaks` (the latter takes a vector containing all breakpoints).
-The argument `n.breaks` (which is passed to the function  `ggplot2::scale_fill_steps2`) tries to find 'nice' breaks and does not work reliably.
+Using `binwidth` is recommended: The argument `n.breaks` (which is passed to the function  `ggplot2::scale_fill_steps2`) tries to find 'nice' breaks and does not work reliably, and `breaks` is often a bit tedious.
 To revisit the anomaly plot from above:

 ```r
 ggplot_dt(dt[month == 10 & year == 2020], 'ano',